Skip to content

 Not Every HF Antenna Is a Compromise The EFHW Is a Dipole… But the EFOC Definitely Isn’t Why We Call the EFOC29 a Near-Resonant Multiband Antenna

-Why a 9:1 Long-Wire Loses Efficiency
+Why a 9:1 Random Wire Works

-• the ground or counterpoise path
+• the ground, radial, or counterpoise path

 Loss inside the 9:1 UNUN